Google Pay is a digital wallet service that lets you make payments with your debit card using Android devices

 The first card you add to Google Pay will be your default card.
 Payments made in a store will always be made from your default card.

 In-app payments will default to the last card you used in-app with Google Pay.
 You can change your default card at any time by selecting a different card and tapping 'Set as a default card'.

 Google Pay transactions have no limit, however some retailers may limit individual payments to £30.

 You should have the necessary available balance for all transactions.

-We don't charge you to use Android Pay abroad, or to make transactions in foreign currencies, with a Cumberland debit card number starting 4658 5520 or 490971, but the retailer and/or your mobile service provider may apply a charge.
+We don't charge you to use Google Pay abroad, or to make transactions in foreign currencies, with a Cumberland debit card number starting 4658 5520 or 490971, but the retailer and/or your mobile service provider may apply a charge.

 There could be a fault with retailer or with your account.
-If you were able to use your debit card to make the purchase and you believe the Android Pay payment should have worked, please call us.
+If you were able to use your debit card to make the purchase and you believe the Google Pay payment should have worked, please call us.